-In need of repair of the hull you may consult a reliable workshop.
+Repairs at the hull (polyester full laminate and polyester sandwich laminate) can be implemented by a reliable workshop considering the general rules for the processing of polyester resin.
 The interior construction was designed in such a way that a non-destructive elimination of defects can be realised.

-In regard to the technical equipment you may contact a reliable work shop or the shipyard, too.
+In regard to the technical equipment you may contact a reliable workshop or your dealer, too.